mmagician/random_wallet_rust/README.md

 ### Warning

 This code is not safe to use for generating your wallets.
-Please use for testing purposes only
+Please use for testing purposes only.

-See also the Python samples: https://github.com/mmagician/mastering_ethereum_python
+### See also
+My Python examples with (almost) the same functionality: https://github.com/mmagician/mastering_ethereum_python